U.S. Army - American Soldiers at Work and Play!

 United States Army Soldiers in Enniskillen

-Impressive photograph of American Soldiers walking along Townhall Street, Enniskillen.
+Impressive photograph of American Soldiers walking along Townhall Street, Enniskillen with my photograph of the same scene today.

 (Sincere Thank-you to Chubby Fitzpatrick.
 Google Comp)